 …AND ONE MORE THING

-Senior Systems Engineer Mike Albitz was leading a series of proof-of-concept drills with IronOrbit’s INFINITY Workspaces when the pandemic erupted.
+Senior Systems Engineer Mike Albitz led a series of proof-of-concept drills with IronOrbit’s INFINITY Workspaces when the pandemic erupted.
 “When the pandemic broke out, it escalated the whole process,” said Albitz.
 “When COVID-19 started, we were able to provide latency-free desktops to our engineers with slow home Internet connections using IronOrbit.
 This was an invaluable option to keep our teams productive.”

 CLOSE COLLABORATION WITH CLIENTS MAKES ALL THE DIFFERENCE